andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 This produces a leader, similar to the row of dots that fills the line between a chapter title and the page number in a table of contents, for example, but it is here in the form of a solid line of kashida-thickness.

 Note that the command begins and ends with `\char"200D`.
-This inserts the Unicode character `ZERO WIDTH JOINER`, a character that is very useful when typing in Arabic.
+This inserts the Unicode character `ZERO WIDTH JOINER`, a character that is very useful when typing Arabic.
 As its name suggest, it takes no space and only instructs surrounding letters to connect with it, and thus with one another.
-Without it the typesetting engine would see the command `\nobreak` when it comes to this command, and not a letter with which the previous letter can connect, making it take the unconnecting form.
+Without it, the typesetting engine would see the command `\nobreak` when it comes to this command, and not a letter with which the previous letter can connect, making it take the unconnecting form.
 The command `\nobreak` instructs LaTeX not to have any line breaks here.

 The heart of the command is `\leaders` which is a stretchable element, here declared in plain TeX.
 It takes two parameters:

 1. what it is that is to be repeated or stretched, here a horizontal rule (`\hrule`) with the height stored in `\kashidaheight` and the depth stored in `\kashidadepth`
 2. the stretchability (or 'glue' in TeX-terminology), here set to be able to stretch from 0 to 100&nbsp;pts.

-It is important that the glue is set to limited dimension such as 100&nbsp;pts and not to infinite glue with `fill`, because this will mess up the last line of the paragraph which should not be filled.
+It is important that the glue is set to limited dimension, such as 100&nbsp;pts, and not to infinite glue with `fill`, because this would mess up the last line of the paragraph which should not be filled.

-The following lines gives the environment `nokashida` within which kashidas are disabled, and the command `\nokash` that takes one argument containing a word or text with disabled kashida.
-This is useful for example with the word Allah الله for which some fonts produce a ligature, i.e. `\nokash{الله}`.
+The following lines provide the environment `nokashida` within which kashidas are disabled, and the command `\nokash` that takes one argument containing a word or text with disabled kashida.
+This is useful for the word Allah الله, for example (i.e. with `\nokash{الله}`), for which some fonts produce a ligature.

 ``` tex
 \newenvironment{nokashida}{\renewcommand{\kashida}{\relax}}{}